shankarvarat/smw/README.md

 # smw
 _____________________________________________________________________________________________________________
-create a simpale Social Media Site
+create a simpale Social Media Site with
 Python Django